Local evidence debugger

 Debug a wrong tool call locally

-See the tool step, siblings, and parent run without leaving your terminal.
+See the tool step, siblings, and parent run without leaving your terminal or uploading traces.

-Redact with the share profile, verify-safe, then attach the local artifact.
+Redact with the share profile, verify-safe, bundle, then bundle verify before you attach the artifact.

 Catch stalled agent runs in CI

-Use deterministic checks for completion and stalls on fixture traces.
+Use deterministic checks for completion and stalls on fixture traces—no LLM judge required.

 Compare before/after agent behavior